amazeeio/docs/step_by_step_guides/grant_amazeeio_access_to_sourcecode.md

 6. Yay! amazee.io can now access your sourcecode.
 You are not quite done yet.
 Read on and add also the Webhook to the repository.

 ## Bitbucket - Webhook
-To notify amazee.io that code has been pushed to the repository.
+You need to add a webhook to your Bitbucket repository to inform amazee.io that code has been pushed.

 1. Click on Webhooks
 ![](giving-access/bitbucket_webhook1.png)